haphuong1810103/SMU-Datathon-2025/README.md

 ## Workflow Summary

 1. **User uploads a text or document** → The system extracts entities and relationships.
-2. **Data is processed and stored** → Sentiment and relationship strength are analyzed.
+2. **Data is processed and stored** → Relationship strength are analyzed.
 3. **User explores insights** via interactive dashboards and knowledge graphs.
 4. **Chatbot allows real-time Q&A** → Answers are contextually generated using AI.